brimdata/zed/docs/lake/design.md

 Alternatively, a reader can scan a specific set of commits by enumerating the commit tags in the scan/search API.

+Also, arbitrary meta-data can be committed to the log as described below, e.g., to associate index objects or derived analytics to specific in a transactionally consistent fashion.

 #### Data Segmentation

 In an `add` operation, a commit is broken out into data units called _segments_